 The most commonly used were curry leaf sticks or neem leaf sticks.
 They will not only prevent your nose piercing from closing but also will accelerate the healing process.

-Both of these leaves have anti-bacterial properties, especially neem leaf is known for its healing properties.
+Both of these leaves have anti-bacterial properties, and especially neem leaf is known for its healing properties.
 Neem leaves have anti-fungal properties as well.

 So if you’ve lost your stud or are worried about experiencing any infection in your nose piercing from a jewelry metal, and want to keep your piercing open, then the best option to go with is a curry or neem stick.
 Neem sticks are available on Etsy